 The technical information contained in this MD&A has been reviewed, approved and verified by Michael Clarke, a Qualified Person as defined under NI 43-101.
-Mr. Clarke is the President and CEO of Plata and has been a geologist for more than 40 years, including extensive work on numerous epithermal gold and silver vein deposits in Mexico.
+Mr. Clarke is the President and CEO of Plata and has been a geologist for more than 40 years, having worked extensively on numerous epithermal gold and silver vein deposits in Mexico.